catalystcommunity/k8s-example-monorepo/README.md

 Deployment options will likely be based on helm.

+## Running a test DB

+The easiest test DB scenario is just to use docker, though skaffold can also be used when we have it all setup with a `test` profile and it will forward pords from your local k8s cluster.
+The exact command for docker though:

+`docker run -d --rm --name postgres-test -e POSTGRES_USER=devuser -e POSTGRES_PASSWORD=devpass -e POSTGRES_DB=monodemopg -p 5432:5432 postgres:17`

 ## Bazel

 To build and test the entire project, run the following commands: